hyundai-robotics/doc-hi6-sdk/README.md

 {% endhint %}

 {% hint style="warning" %}
-The Hi6 SDK is prior to its official release and is undergoing internal verification testing and supplementation.
+The ${cont_model} SDK is prior to its official release and is undergoing internal verification testing and supplementation.

 In the future, the interface specifications may change significantly without notice, so if you are not an official tester, please put the software development using this on hold.